 Allstate car insurance

 Thanks to its extensive coverage options and wide geographic availability, Allstate is one of the most popular insurance carriers in the country.
 For drivers with complex needs, Allstate is a great option, though rates are a bit more expensive than those of some other large companies.

 Nationwide is also one of the largest car insurance companies in the U.S. Customers can expect relatively affordable rates, a variety of discount options and a wide selection of other coverage types to bundle with their auto policy.
 Nationwide customers can combine auto insurance with homeowners, renters and life insurance policies, earning potential multi-line savings.

-Choosing an auto insurance company is difficult: companies' rates differ based on your location, age, and driving history, and companies offer an array of discounts.
-Allstate and Nationwide are two of America's most popular car insurance companies, providing high-quality insurance policies across most of America.
+Choosing an auto insurance company on price alone can be difficult: rates vary based on your location, vehicle, and driving record, and insurers often offer varying perks.
+Allstate and Nationwide are two the nation's most popular insurers.
+Each sells high-quality insurance policies across most of the country.